-Please join us on Thursday, August 12, 2021, at 1 PM Eastern with an examination of medical cost trend drivers, projections and implications for the coming year, as PwC’s Trine Tsouderos and Crystal Yednak discuss this year’s PwC Behind the Numbers Report, and Milliman’s Paul Houchens and Doug Norris discuss this year’s Milliman Medical Index Report, in the HealthcareWebSummit event: Medical Cost Trends Going Into 2022 – PwC Behind the Numbers and the Milliman Medical Index.
+Please join us for an examination of medical cost trend drivers, projections and implications for the coming year, as PwC’s Trine Tsouderos and Crystal Yednak discuss this year’s PwC Behind the Numbers Report, and Milliman’s Paul Houchens and Doug Norris discuss this year’s Milliman Medical Index Report, in the HealthcareWebSummit event: Medical Cost Trends Going Into 2022 – PwC Behind the Numbers and the Milliman Medical Index.

 Webinar: Thursday, August 12, 2021, at 1:00 PM – 2:00 PM Eastern

 - How healthcare costs are shaping around the post-peak pandemic going forward

 - Where the medical cost trend is headed in 2022

 - An examination of specific cost trend inflators and deflators

 - Healthcare trends influencing costs for the coming year

 - Calculation and components of typical employer sponsored coverage costs for a family of four

 - Projected employer and employee contributions for group healthcare costs